Full API Integration

 This endpoint returns sensitive card data, including PAN and CVV, in encrypted form.

-The `{id}` parameter is the `cardId` received from the approval details after the card has been generated.
+The `{id}` parameter is the `cardId` received from the `POST /secure/cards/`

 **Encryption**